 In the 1950s, Sisterhood began its most famous fundraiser, the baking of hamentaschen, and in its first year sold 100 dozen.
 In the warm, noisy kitchen, experienced cooks teach the novices how to roll dough, shape balls of fruit, knip, egg wash, bake, and pack.
-Last year the Sisterhood made over 2,500 dozen with the help of over 100 volunteers.
+In past years, our Sisterhood made over 2,500 dozen with the help of over 100 volunteers.
 They are shipped all over the world.

 Congregation Shaarie Torah’s tradition of making Hamentashen for Purim was featured in the Wall Street Journal!
 Read the article and watch the accompanying video here.